Skåla Hiking Trail

-Skåla is a giant in Norwegian hiking history, travelled by tourists for more that a 100 years.
-The trail takes you from the ocean and up to 1848 m.a.s.l. and gives you great views of the local fjords and the Jostedalsbreen glacier.
-On the top you find Skålatoppen, a DNT cabin where you can spend the night before going down again.
+Skåla is a giant in Norwegian hiking history, visited by tourists for more that a 100 years.
+The trail takes you from the ocean up to 1,848 meters and provides great views of the local fjords and the Jostedalsbreen Glacier.
+On the top you will find Skålabu and Skålatårnet, DNT cabins where you can spend the night before going down again.

-Skåla is a pretty demanding hike as you need to climb up the 1800 meters to the top.
-However, it is a very manageable hike on a well-maintained trail.
-In 2009, Nepalese sherpas built a stone trail midst the most demanding parts of the hike, making the trail a lot easier to climb.
+Skåla is a very demanding hike as you ascend 1,800 meters to the top.
+However, if you’re in good shape and have appropriate hiking footwear it is a very manageable hike on a well-maintained trail.
+In 2009, Nepalese sherpas built a stone trail along the most demanding parts of the hike, making climb a bit easier.

-The original cabin at the top of Skålatoppen was built using local rocks and initially constructed in 1891.
-In 2016, the additional cabin, Skålabu, was built and with it doubling the bed capacity from 20 to 40 beds.
-Staying a night at the cabin is highly recommended and you will get to experience an amazing sunset and sunrise.
+The original cabin at the top of Skåla, known as Skålatårnet, was built using local rocks and initially constructed in 1891.
+In 2016 an additional cabin, Skålabu, was added which doubled the capacity from 20 to 40 beds.
+Staying a night at the cabin is highly recommended for the amazing sunset and sunrise.

-After passing Skålavatnet, the trail will eventually get steeper and you will find the great stone trail built in 2009.
-Once you get all the way up, look around and make sure you grasp the beauty of this area.
+After passing Skålavatnet, the trail will becomes steeper and you will find the stone trail built in 2009.
+Once you reach the top, explore a bit to fully take in the beauty of the area.
 Be a bit careful at the peak itself as there are steep cliffs around the cabin.

-- Make sure you check out the newly opened Loen Skylift while you are in the area.
+- Make sure to check out the Loen Skylift while you are in the area.

 - If you want to stay overnight at the cabin, you need to bring you own sleeping bag.
 The cabin itself is open all year, but unstaffed.
-You will however find dry food, chips etc. that you can buy at the cabin.
+You will however find some basic supplies that you can buy at the cabin.

-- Take care in bringing enough drinking water.
-Except for melting snow it is hard to find running water after Skålavatnet at 1150 m.a.s.l.
+- Take care to bring enough drinking water.
+Except for melting snow it is hard to find running water after Skålavatnet Lake.

-- There are restrooms at the cabin you can use.
-The nearest restrooms to the trailhead are located at Tjugen Camping.
-You will need to ask for permission to gain access.
+- There are toilets at the cabin you can use.
+The nearest toilets to the trailhead are located at Tjugen Camping.
+You will need to ask permission to gain access.